Page Refresh AI/Collection Pages

 Should collection pages have FAQ content?

 Usually yes.
-FAQs help capture long-tail buying intent and answer practical questions about fit, shipping, use cases, comparisons, and category selection.
+FAQs help answer practical questions about fit, shipping, use cases, comparisons, and category selection.
+They should be visible, specific, and useful even without a special search display.

 Related audit entry points